|

 But nameless she tendered a hope not in her keeping,

-That Paladine only might answer, that through his enduring wisdom
+That Paladine only might answer, that through his enduring

 She might step from forever, and there in her silver arms